jon-strabala/-easy-semantic-cache-demo/README.md

   `./setup.py`

-- Run the first application a simple in memory key value store (this is exact search) you canskp this step if you want.
+- Optional, run the first application a simple in memory key value store (this is exact search) you can skip this step if you want.

   `./simple_memory_cache_test.py`

-- Look at the code above to see how it works.
+- Look at the source code above to see how it works.

-- Run the second application a simple RAG application that uses COuchbase Vector search and a Semantic Cache (this can avoid LLM calls for similar answers)
+- Run the second application a simple RAG application that uses Couchbase Vector search and a Semantic Cache (this shows how you can avoid LLM calls for similar questions to speed up your ChatBots)

   `./simple_couchbase_semantic_cache_test.py`

-- Look at the code above to see how it works.
+- Look at the source code above to see how it works.

 - Finished